Active Restoration of Lost Audio Signals Using Machine Learning and Latent Information: ARLAS: Active Restoration of Lost Audio Signals

 \subsubsection{Training and testing segments}

 This section briefly discusses how the two deep/machine learning models are trained and tested.
 In Fig.~\ref{fig3} (top row), the original audio sampled signal is displayed for mere comparison.
-Fig.~\ref{fig3} (second row) shows the stego-audio with the embedded copy and a simulation of signal loss (i.e., empty segment).
+Fig.~\ref{fig3} (second row) shows the stego-audio signal with the embedded copy and a simulation of signal loss (i.e., empty segment).
 Note that the stego-audio and the original audio look identical since all what was flipped is the last LSB value.
 Subsequently, we extract the hidden data from the LSB plane, and the values in the extracted binary vector are rearranged by using the same secret key (e.g., for simplicity, we choose the length of the audio segment as the key).
 The vector is then transformed to a matrix using Eq. \eqref{eq1} (which should correspond to the dithered version), and then a 2D Gaussian filter is applied using Eq. \eqref{eq2}.
 The result is then vectorised to yield the plot shown in Fig.~\ref{fig3} (third row).
 Part of this vector will be used for training and validation (i.e., the red segments), and the tuned model is finally applied to the test data (i.e., the green segment) to predict (reconstruct) the lost segment.

-Performing global tuning based on locally adaptive learnt statistics was discussed in previous work though in a different context ~\cite{Yogarajah12}.
+Performing global tuning based on locally adaptive learnt statistics was discussed in the literature though in a different context ~\cite{Yogarajah12}.
 Fig.~\ref{fig4}, along with the Algorithms (~\ref{alg:One}, ~\ref{alg:Two}, ~\ref{alg:Three} ), provide an in-depth detailed description of our approach.
-In essence, Alg.~\ref{alg:One} describes our embedding approach, while Alg.~\ref{alg:Two} provides feature extraction based primarily on the extracted embedded data and on its derived augmented feature space using scalogram (namely, the continuous 1-D wavelet transform)~\cite{Lilly17}, which shall form the backbone for the training of the machine learning models.
+In essence, Alg.~\ref{alg:One} describes our embedding approach, while Alg.~\ref{alg:Two} provides feature extraction based primarily on the extracted embedded data and on its derived augmented feature space using scalogram (namely, the continuous 1-D wavelet transform)~\cite{Lilly17}, which shall form the backbone for the training of the machine learning models. \SetKwComment{Comment}{/* }{ */} \RestyleAlgo{ruled}

 \SetKwComment{Comment}{/* }{ */} \RestyleAlgo{ruled}

 \SetKwComment{Comment}{/* }{ */} \RestyleAlgo{ruled}